Société Française d’Études Écossaises

 Thomas Archambaud (University of Glasgow), The whale and the elephant coalesced in one: Scottish kin-based networks of trade, science and diplomacy on the coast of Coromandel and the Malaysian peninsula, c.
 1770-c.
 1790.

-Rebecca Wilkieson (University of Strathclyde), The development of Scotland’s maritime infrastructure through the transatlantic slave trade, 1690-1750.
+Rebecca Wilkieson (University of Strathclyde), The development of Scotland’s maritime infrastructure through the transatlantic trade, 1690-1750.

 Morag Munro-Landi (Université de Pau et des Pays de l'Adour), C for CalMac or for ‘calamity’?
 F for Ferguson (Marine), or for ‘fiasco’?
 The ongoing coastal connectivity crisis in North Ayrshire.